 And that’s the bulk of it.
-There really aren’t many disadvantages to positive thinking, but they can be quite problematic if not properly addressed.
+There aren’t many disadvantages to positive thinking, but they can be problematic if not adequately addressed.

-Fortunately, all three of these challenges share a common thread, and are fairly easy to get ahead of.
+Fortunately, all three challenges share a common thread and are reasonably easy to manage.

 As a general rule, think of positivity as a compass.
 Use it to navigate and interpret situations, and help you decide how to act.
 Optimism doesn’t become problematic until you try to use it to replace negative feelings and steamroll the attitudes of others.
 Life will always have difficult moments and unpleasant emotions.
-Healthy positive thinking can be used to navigate these moments, but never to ignore or replace them.
+Healthy, positive thinking can help you navigate these moments but never ignore or replace them.

 So long as you take care to be earnest and empathetic in your positivity, you’ll have everything you need.